-Fellows are empowered to make significant progress toward prevention, cure, and treatment for dementia through an inter-professional training program and access to a strong, robust, global network of mentors and colleagues.
+Fellows are empowered to make significant progress toward reducing the scale and impact of dementia through an inter-professional training program and access to a strong and robust global network of mentors and colleagues.

-Fellows translate research evidence and innovation into more informed and effective policy and practice.
+Fellows will translate research evidence and innovation into policies and practices that reflect the needs of specific regions and their populations.

 Based at the Global Brain Health Institute (GBHI), this fellowship program provides innovative training in brain health, leadership, and dementia prevention to a broad array of promising leaders from various professions, including medicine, science, business, law, journalism, and the arts.